Vijayaadhithan/querix-semantic-search/docs/architecture.md

 ## Purpose

 The service turns natural-language catalogue queries into tenant-isolated, filter-aware, ranked product results.
-The configured company database (MySQL or PostgreSQL) remains the source of truth.
+The configured tenant database (MySQL or PostgreSQL) remains the source of truth.
 Retrieval indexes store only the data required to find candidates; returned cards are hydrated from the canonical result table.

 ## Components